degreepath/auditor/tests/snapshots/2018-19/major/economics.md

     2. there must be at least four courses

 ### Level II
-For this requirement, you must have at least one course taken with the “econ_level_2” `attributes` attribute.
+For this requirement, you must have at least one course taken with the “econ_level_2” `attribute` attribute.

 ### Level III
-For this requirement, you must have at least two courses taken with the “econ_level_3” `attributes` attribute.
+For this requirement, you must have at least two courses taken with the “econ_level_3” `attribute` attribute.